telekom-mms/kavir/docker/README.md

 ## environment variables

 The container requires several environment variables.
 Since kavir is meant to be run inside a kubernetes cluster it is recommended to use the helm chart to deploy kavir.
 The `values.yaml` of the helm chart contains all environment variables.
-Look inside the `helm` folder for further explanations.
+Look inside the `charts/kavir/` folder for further explanations.

 | variable                     | description                                                                                   |
 | ---------------------------- | --------------------------------------------------------------------------------------------- |